ketkiambekar/MySQL-project-public-library/README.md

 ## Instructions to run
 1) Clone this repository on your computer.
 2) Create a New database on your MySQL backend.
-3) Run queries Create_Table.sql and Populate_Table.sql on your newly cvreated Database.
+3) Run queries Create_Table.sql and Populate_Table.sql on your newly created Database.
 4) Change the query connection parameters from lines 7 through 11 in the my_lib.py file.
 Add your database and user information.
 5) Run the my_lib.py program.